Compare over 50 vendors

-A collaborative system that aligns with a company’s internal hiring process, as well as leaves a positive experience for candidates is critical.
-Streamlining these functions increases efficiency by screening out unqualified applicants, reducing administrative burden, and providing analytics about the entire process.
+HR teams should look for a collaborative system that aligns with a company’s internal hiring process and gives candidates a positive experience.
+Streamlining these functions increases efficiency by screening out unqualified applicants early in the process, reducing administrative burden across all functions, and providing analytics about the entire process.

 With so many vendors to choose from, it’s easy to get overwhelmed.
-The following trends, as well as the features in our comparison charts, will help you differentiate vendors and choose the right provier for your business.
+The following trends—and the features in our comparison charts at the top of the page—will help you differentiate vendors and choose the right provider for your business.

 Most HR software vendors are moving away from on-premise solutions, and recruiting solutions are no different.
-Companies are choosing to use cloud-based systems, rather than buy a one-time license and housing a system onsite.
-This Software-as-a-Service (SaaS) model means you pay a subscription fee (generally per month or year) in order to use the software.
+Companies are choosing to use cloud-based systems, rather than buy a one-time license and house a system and its database onsite.
+The software-as-a-service (SaaS) model means you pay a subscription fee per month or per year to use the software.